MP Estate Planning UK

 How the Changes Impact Gifts and Trusts

-The recent changes to inheritance tax law have significant implications for gifts and trusts, necessitating a review of your current estate planning strategy.
+The recent changes to inheritance tax law have significant implications for gifts and trusts, making it more important than ever to review your current estate planning strategy.
 As we navigate these changes, it’s essential to understand how gifts and trusts are affected and what you can do to mitigate any potential inheritance tax implications.

 Potential Changes to Gift Allowances